Tillerson Takes The Helm At The State Department, Promising Respect And Honesty

 It was a message many diplomats needed to hear, after the White House called on "career bureaucrats" to "get with the program" or leave, remarks that were meant to target those who have expressed dissent over recent Trump administration moves.

-Tilleron's visit was also in stark contrast to President Trump's speech in front of a memorial at the CIA, where the president spent more time trashing media coverage of his inauguration than remembering career professionals, who died on the job.
+Tillerson's visit was also in stark contrast to President Trump's speech in front of a memorial at the CIA, where the president spent more time trashing media coverage of his inauguration than remembering career professionals who died on the job.

 At the State Department, there are 248 names on the memorial plaques, the first of which was unveiled in 1933 by Secretary of State Henry Stimson.
 According to the American Foreign Service Association, which maintains the plaque walls, these Americans died in 64 countries.
 Recent additions include Anne Smedingoff, a foreign service officer killed in Afghanistan in 2013, and the U.S. ambassador to Libya, Christopher Stevens, killed in Benghazi on Sept.
 11, 2012.
 Tillerson spent a few extra moments reading the names of Benghazi victims.

-Note: A previous version of this story misspelled a reference to Rex Tillerson's last name as Tilleron.